Welcome to the Worldwide Greathead family my One-Name Study - Person Page 418

 #10440, b.
 28 February 1870, d.
 4 February 1956

-Ormand Leroy Greathead was born on 28 February 1870 in Pennsylvania, USA.2,3 He was the son of John Wells Greathead and Virginia Dellinger.
-In the census of 1 June 1870 in Fulton County, Pennsylvania, USA, he was listed as the son of John Wells Greathead.4 In the census of 10 June 1880 in McConnellsburg, Fulton County, Pennsylvania, USA, he was listed as the son of John Wells Greathead Ormund was going to school.5 In the census of 1 June 1900 in McConnellsburg, Fulton County, Pennsylvania, USA, he was listed as the son of John Wells Greathead Osmund was a blacksmith.6 In the census of 20 April 1910 in McConnellsburg, Fulton County, Pennsylvania, USA, he was listed as the son of John Wells Greathead Ormand was a plumber.7 In the census of 2 April 1930 in Lincoln Stay, McConnellsburg, Fulton County, Pennsylvania, USA, he was listed as a boarder he was a garage mechanic.8 He died on 4 February 1956 aged 85 years 11 months 7 days.3 He was buried in 1956 in Fulton Cemetery - Union, Fulton County, Pennsylvania, USA.3
+Ormand Leroy Greathead was born on 28 February 1870 in Pennsylvania, USA.2,3,4 He was the son of John Wellesley Greathead and Almira Virginia Dellinger.
+In the census of 1 June 1870 in Fulton County, Pennsylvania, USA, he was listed as the son of John Wellesley Greathead.5 In the census of 10 June 1880 in McConnellsburg, Fulton County, Pennsylvania, USA, he was listed as the son of John Wellesley Greathead Ormund was going to school.6 In the census of 1 June 1900 in McConnellsburg, Fulton County, Pennsylvania, USA, he was listed as the son of John Wellesley Greathead Osmund was a blacksmith.7 In the census of 20 April 1910 in McConnellsburg, Fulton County, Pennsylvania, USA, he was listed as the son of John Wellesley Greathead Ormand was a plumber.8 In the census of 2 April 1930 in Lincoln Stay, McConnellsburg, Fulton County, Pennsylvania, USA, he was listed as a boarder he was a garage mechanic.9 He died on 4 February 1956 in Fulton County, Pennsylvania, USA, aged 85 years 11 months 7 days from corronary occlusion and senile dementia.3,10 Ormand was buried on 6 February 1956 in Fulton Cemetery - Union, Fulton County, Pennsylvania, USA.3,10

 Sources of Information